GLIDE’s new Lead Pastor

 When did you first become aware of GLIDE?

 I visited GLIDE 20 years ago while attending the Youth Harambee conference of national Black Methodists for Church Renewal (in fact, Bishop Brown was the local host at the time!).
 My youth group joined Sunday Celebration and my life has not been the same.
 I had never been in such an exuberant and inclusive place.
 As a young person struggling with my sexuality, GLIDE was a breath of fresh air.
 GLIDE was one of the first places where I experienced the harmony of being gay and Christian.

 I am over-the-moon thrilled to be called to GLIDE.
 My vision is simple: to imagine and write GLIDE’s next chapter of growth together.
-Our nation and the world really needs GLIDE, perhaps now more than ever.
+Our nation and the world really need GLIDE, perhaps now more than ever.
 I’m excited to partner with the GLIDE community, congregational leaders, and Foundation staff to dream and to make real our shared vision.
-It’s an honor to join Rev. Cecil, Jan, Rita, Rev. Theon, Rev. Angela, Rabbi Michael, and so many others in this sacred work.
+It’s an honor to join Rev. Cecil, Jan, Karen, Rita, Rev. Theon, Rev. Angela, Rabbi Michael, and so many others in this sacred work.